ccannon95/vx-protocol/docs/beacons.md

      * Other Beacons watching the same chain.
      * Beacons on the destination chain.
      * The VX Ledger for final confirmation.
+   * They also **sign mint/burn transactions using the group’s multi-sig treasury key** to ensure no single Beacon can execute unilaterally.

+4. **Periodic heartbeats:**

+   * Beacons should also send “I’m alive” signed heartbeats and metrics to the VX Ledger so it can prune stale members and maintain quorum integrity.

 ---